 The small town offers all the facilities expected, and indeed was once a popular holiday location in it's own right.

-This article also touches on and provides charts for various anchorages around Bute, namely Kilchatten Bay, Kames Bay (New small marina), Burnt Islands, An Caladh, St Ninian's Bay, Scalpsie Bay, and Inchmarnock Island.
+The Isle of Bute can be circumnavigated with ease by pretty well all yachts, there are numerous anchorages and several enterprising hotels lay out moorings for visitors.
+This article also touches on and provides charts some of those anchorages, namely Kilchatten Bay, Kames Bay (Port Bannatyne Marina)), Burnt Islands, An Caladh, St Ninian's Bay, Scalpsie Bay, and Inchmarnock Island.

 International traffic signals are shown, three vertical red lights mean that the harbour is closed to all movements, and three vertical green lights mean that the harbour is open.